This post may contain affiliate links. Click here for my full disclosure policy.

 Scott and I go to bed around the same time, but I stay up a little later.
 He is fine with me being on my phone, but prefers my light to be out, which is fine by me.
 But if you have totally different sleeping schedules, this is a conversation worth having.

 Do one of you wake up much earlier than the other?
 Will this wake the other?
-Earplugs might be a good investment.
+Earplugs and a sleeping mask might be a good investment.

 If you both have something you HAVE to watch Tuesdays nights, how will you come to a compromise on who gets TV control?